Rights of Crime Victims in Wisconsin

 To be contacted by the person preparing the pre-sentence report (or court report, if the offender is a juvenile) to have the impact on the victim included in the report.

-To restitution from an adult offender for any crime considered at sentencing and to a civil judgment for unpaid restitution.
+To restitution from an adult offender for any crime considered at sentencing.

 To be notified of a conditional release.

-To be provided with notice of a petition for a sentence adjustment or reduction and applications for early release.
+To be provided with notice of a petition for a sentence adjustment or reductions and applications for early release.

 To attend a hearing on a petition for a modification of a sentence and to provide a statement.

-To notification from the Department of Health & Family Services concerning discharge, home visits and supervised release of certain offenders.
+To notification from the Department of Health Services concerning discharge, home visits and supervised release of certain offenders.